SystemsResearch/wikidata/README.md

 Quick notes:

+- This takes about 2-3 minutes per file.

 - You could do the same thing in a shell script, but many of you are probably more comfortable with Python.

 - Each XML file is typically over 30GB.